-Q: What type of books did you like to read as a child?
+Q: What type of books do you like to read?

 Q: What are some books you recommend for kids to read?

-AnnaSophia: The Outsiders, Stargirl, A Summer of Kings, Bloody Jack (its a series), and Ender’s Game.
+AnnaSophia: The Outsiders, Stargirl, A Summer of Kings.

 Alexander: I’d recommend — this is sort of a deep concept, but I loved it when I was about in middle school — Number the Stars by Lois Lowry.
 I read it when I was about in grade four.
 It teaches you about World War II, and it’s a really great book.
 It’s about the Holocaust and a girl and her stories.
 I’d recommend Harry Potter.
 That’s just amazing.
 I love Harry Potter because it really just takes you into another world and I love that.